rust-lang/this-week-in-rust/drafts/2015-07-27-this-week-in-rust.md

 *This Week in Rust* is openly developed [on GitHub](https://github.com/cmr/this-week-in-rust).
 If you find any errors in this week's issue, [please submit a PR](https://github.com/cmr/this-week-in-rust/pulls).

-This week's edition was edited by: WHO??
+This week's edition was edited by: Brian Anderson.

 # From the Blogosphere

+* [Learning Rust with Entirely Too Many Linked Lists](http://cglab.ca/~abeinges/blah/too-many-lists/book/).
+Gankro, master of collections, presents the definitive guide to linked lists in Rust.

 # Tips & Tricks